gillius/jfxutils/README.md

 JavaFX Utilities - Zoom and Pan Charts and Pane Scaling for JDK 7+ (including JDK 8)

 License: Apache 2<br/>
-Latest Release: 0.3.1<br/>
+Latest Release: 1.0<br/>
-Development version: 1.0-SNAPSHOT
+Development version: No work past 1.0 done yet.

 * Add zooming functionality to a JavaFX XYChart:
   * Drag mouse in plot area to zoom both axes, or on X or Y axis to zoom that axis only.